Noise Levels in Upper Rattlesnake, Missoula, MT | Find Quiet Neighborhoods With Our Sound Map

 QuietLoud

-Central Upper Rattlesnake sounds about 58% louder than Eastern Upper Rattlesnake to the human ear, a 6.6 dBA gap.
+To the human ear, noise in southeastern Upper Rattlesnake sounds about 135% louder than in northern Upper Rattlesnake, a 12.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 Loudest Road Corridors